k-l-a-u-s/phase-1-review-strings-lab/README.md

 > **Note**: Generally, when the tests ask you to define something, you want to
 > define it exactly as indicated in the test.
 But in this case, you don't have
-> to write `'Grace Hopper'`, because the important part is the variable name:
+> t3]o write `'Grace Hopper'`, because the important part is the variable name:
 > `currentUser`.
 You can use your own name, your pet's name, your favorite
 > programmer's name — whatever you'd like.